lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/free-energy-calculation.rst

 ..  container:: justify

+    The objective of this tutorial is to measure the free energy profile across a barrier potential using two methods;
+    :ref:`free sampling <method1>` and :ref:`umbrella sampling <method2>`.

-    The objective of this tutorial is to measure the free energy profile across a barrier potential using two methods: free sampling and umbrella sampling.
-For the sake of simplicity and in order to reduce computation time, the barrier potential will be imposed artificially to the atoms.
+    For the sake of simplicity and in order to reduce the computation time, the barrier potential will be imposed artificially to the atoms.
-    The procedure is valid for more complex systems, and can be adapted to many other situations (e.g. for measuring adsorption barrier near a wall, or for calculating translocation barrier through a membrane).
+    The procedure is valid for more complex systems, and can be adapted to many other situations, for instance for measuring adsorption barrier near a wall, or for calculating translocation barrier through a membrane.

 .. include:: ../../contact/recommand-lj.rst

 .. include:: ../../contact/needhelp.rst

+.. include:: ../../contact/2Aug2023.rst

+.. _method1:

 Method 1: Free sampling
 =======================

 ..  container:: justify

-    One way to calculate the free energy profile is to extract the partition function from a classic (unbiased) molecular dynamics simulation, and then to estimate the Gibbs free energy using :math:`\Delta G = -RT \ln(p/p_0)`, where :math:`\Delta G` is the free energy difference, R the gas constant, T the temperature, p the pressure, and :math:`p_0` the reference pressure.
+    The most direct way to calculate a free energy profile is to extract the partition function from a classic (unbiased) molecular dynamics simulation, and then to estimate the Gibbs free energy using

+.. math:: \Delta G = -RT \ln(p/p_0),

+..  container:: justify

+    where :math:`\Delta G` is the free energy difference, R the gas constant, T the temperature, p the pressure, and :math:`p_0` the reference pressure.
     As an illustration, let us apply this method to an